devNegative-asm/Fhidwfe-Language/readme.txt

 	loop iterations.
 A for loop iterates over a range with the following protocol.
 Any changes made to the range variable inside the loop will be ignored for the purposes of iteration.
 	1. treating the range like a list, retrieve its first and second elements into r_min and r_max
-	2. if the range is exclusive below, increment r_min without checking overflow
+	2. if the range is exclusive below, increment r_min, exiting on overflow
-	3. if the range is exclusive above, decrement r_max without checking overflow
+	3. if the range is exclusive above, decrement r_max, exiting on underflow
 	4. if r_max is the largest value for its data type, the loop will never end as the internal test x>r_max will never fail.
 Use a while loop, or unravel the for instead.
 	4. if r_min > r_max, the number of iterations is 0.